Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: INTRODUCTION

-\textit{Introduction}.\;-- The ongoing search for exotic magnetic states in highly frustrated antiferromagnets \cite{Balents2010,HanHCetal2012,LiYMGO2015,LiaoXiang2017} has been extended to a new class of correlated materials with a two-dimensional~(2D) honeycomb structure\cite{PlumbCSetal2014,BanerjeeNatMat2016,BanerjeeScience2017} and its three-dimensional variants\cite{RauLeeKee2016}.
-It is suggested\cite{Jackeli2009} that bond-dependent interactions\cite{Nussinov2015} could be realized in the spin-orbit coupled Mott insulators with the aforementioned lattice geometry.
-In particular, the Kitaev interaction is one of the most outstanding examples and its ground state is the Kitaev quantum spin liquid~(QSL) which hosts fractionalized Majorana fermions and flux excitations\cite{Kitaev2006}.
-Realization of the Kitaev interaction in real materials was first proposed in iridates \cite{YeCCetal2012,ChoiCKetal2012,ChunKKetal2015}, and then turned toward $\alpha$-RuCl$_3$ in which Ru$^{3+}$ ions are arranged in a honeycomb lattice and carry effective spin-1/2 particles \cite{PlumbCSetal2014,BanerjeeNatMat2016,BanerjeeScience2017,WangDYL2017}.
-Although $\alpha$-RuCl$_3$ displays long-range zigzag magnetic order at low temperature \cite{SearsSongPlumbetal2015,LeahyPRL2017,SearsZhaoLynnetal2017,BaekPRL2017,Wolter2017,WangPRL2017,ZhengWenYu2017}, it is argued to be proximate to the Kitaev QSL owing to the broad continuum of magnetic excitations identified in Raman scattering\cite{SandTianPluetal2015,YeMeiHuangGroupEtal2019} and inelastic neutron scattering\cite{BanerjeeNatMat2016,BanerjeeScience2017,RanYuLiWen2017,DoNatPhys2017,WinterNcom2018}.
+The ongoing search for exotic magnetic states in highly frustrated antiferromagnets \cite{Balents2010,HanHCetal2012,LiYMGO2015,LiaoXiang2017,WangSandvik2018,HuZEH2019} has been extended to a new class of correlated materials with a two-dimensional honeycomb structure\cite{PlumbCSetal2014,KimKee2015,BanerjeeNatMat2016,LiYangZhouetal2019} and its three-dimensional variants\cite{RauLeeKee2016}.
+It is suggested that bond-dependent interactions could be realized in the spin-orbit coupled Mott insulators with the aforementioned lattice geometry\cite{Jackeli2009}.
+In particular, the Kitaev honeycomb model exhibits a novel Kitaev quantum spin liquid (QSL) which hosts fractionalized Majorana fermions and flux excitations\cite{Kitaev2006}.
+Realization of Kitaev interaction in real materials was first proposed in iridates \cite{YeCCetal2012,ChoiCKetal2012,ChunKKetal2015}, and then turned toward $\alpha$-RuCl$_3$ in which Ru$^{3+}$ ions are arranged in a honeycomb lattice and carry effective spin-$1/2$ particles \cite{PlumbCSetal2014,BanerjeeNatMat2016}.
+Although $\alpha$-RuCl$_3$ displays long-range zigzag magnetic order at low temperature \cite{SearsSongPlumbetal2015,LeahyPRL2017,SearsZhaoLynnetal2017,BaekPRL2017,Wolter2017,ZhengWenYu2017}, it is argued to be proximate to the Kitaev QSL owing to the broad continuum of magnetic excitations identified in Raman scattering\cite{SandTianPluetal2015,YeMeiHuangGroupEtal2019} and inelastic neutron scattering\cite{BanerjeeNatMat2016,RanYuLiWen2017,DoNatPhys2017,WinterNcom2018}.